cleanthis-michael/git-papers_NH2020/journal.md

-# My amazing title
+# Our super amazing title

-Edited by: Cleanthis
+Edited by: Cleanthis and John

 This is my introduction to my amazing paper.
 Based on results from Smith (2009), DuPre (2012).